-When Beyond Bank Australia set out to find a flexible and consolidated project and portfolio management solution to take better control of company wide initiatives, it couldn’t look past Sensei IQ.
+When Beyond Bank Australia set out to find a flexible and consolidated project and portfolio management solution to take better control of company wide initiatives, it couldn’t look past Altus.
 With the implementation of the locally-developed, internationally-delivered solution, Beyond Bank has put powerful tools in the hands of every project manager, enjoys a clear view of every initiative within the organisation, and executives are benefiting from precise and up-to-date reporting across the full projects portfolio.

 BAI Communications case study

 After Sensei deployed the Project, Portfolio and Work Management solution for BAI Communications (BAI) in December 2019, the company sought further support for the newly introduced solution to maximise user experience, adoption, and maturity.